paulscottrobson/merlin-trainer/README.md

-# merlin-trainer
-A Merlin trainer application
+A trainer aimed at the Seagull Merlin, also suitable for Strumsticks and similar.